slurmulon/bach/README.md

 ```

 Determining the semantic value of implicit `Elements` (i.e. whether it's a `Note`, `Chord`, etc.) is the responsibility of the `bach` interpreter.

+It's suggested that you primarily use the `#` as it will save you a _lot_ of typing over time.

 ### Variables